jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 - Ensure smooth interactions between components to prevent bottlenecks

 ## 8. Security Measures
-- Secure storage of API keys
+- Secure storage of API keys in GenerativeAI-Info.plist (not tracked by Git)
 - Implement HTTPS for all network requests
 - Regular security audits and updates
 - Implement data encryption for sensitive user data